Aaron3963/CSE_151A_Project/README.md

-# The Impact of News on Stock Market Predictions: Analyzing and predicting S&P 500 with News Headlines
+# The Impact of News on Stock Market Predictions: Analyzing and Predicting S&P 500 with News Headlines
 ## Before reading further
-Our project is [**hosted live here**](https://aaron3963.github.io/CSE_151A_Project/), which integrated all the `README` info into our project note book.
+Our project is [**hosted live here**](https://aaron3963.github.io/CSE_151A_Project/), which integrated all the `README` info into our project notebook.
 It is guaranteed a better reading experience there!
 ## Introduction
 Stock trading, as a critical component of the modern economic framework, profoundly impacts almost every aspect of our daily lives.
 The stock market itself serves as a vital barometer of economic trends, reflecting the trajectories of companies, regions, nations, and even the global economy.
 Stock prices fluctuate every second, with international news often playing a significant role in these changes.
-In the past, people relied on newspapers the next day to access news, but today, information is transmitted instantaneously to electronic devices worldwide through the internet.
+In the past, people relied on newspapers to deliver information on which to base their stock decisions, but today, information is transmitted instantaneously via social media, online articles, and especially news stations.

 In this project, we aim to train a model capable of predicting the rise or fall of the S&P 500 index immediately upon receiving news headlines.
 This tool can empower individuals to make more informed financial decisions, even if they lack expertise in the relevant industry or region covered by the news.